hei-school/cc-d2-my-rice-cooker-heiherilala/README.md

 The project utilizes ktlint as a linter for Kotlin code.
 Make sure to run ktlint before committing changes:

     ktlint src/**/*.kt

+Or

+You can install Ktlint using brew install ktlint on macOS or by downloading the JAR file from GitHub.
+            The "Kotlin Language" extension for VSCode integrates with Ktlint.